 Here are a few DIY recipe ideas for making remedies from dried echinacea to reap the super-effective echinacea benefits:

-1. Make an infusion (tea) from dried roots steeped in boiled water
+1. Make a tea or infusion from dried roots steeped in boiled water

 Boil water and make a tea by placing echinacea herb in the boiled water, steep, then strain.
 It doesn’t taste fantastic – kind of earthy – so add a little honey after the tea is cooled – avoid putting the honey into boiling hot tea.
 (If you’d like to read more about honey, check out our article describing the history of honey and its incredible varied health benefits, which also mentions why not to use it in cooking.)